webfashionist/StyleGuide/SQL.md

 - It removes any duplicate values in those fields

 It's semantically equivalent to a `GROUP BY`  where all returned fields are in the `GROUP BY` clause.

+### Using MySQL

+If the following error occurs in MySQL, then `ONLY_FULL_GROUP_BY` is activated in the current SQL mode.
+WAMP allows to quickly change the SQL mode by clicking on the tray icon > MySQL > MySQL settings > sql-mode.

+`Expression of SELECT list is not in GROUP BY clause and contains nonaggregated column which is not functionally dependent on columns in GROUP BY clause.`